camunda-community-hub/zeebe-client-node-js/README.md

 <a name = "unhandled-exceptions"></a>

 #### Unhandled Exceptions in Task Handlers

+_Note: this behaviour is for the ZBWorker only.
+The ZBBatchWorker does not manage this._

 When a task handler throws an unhandled exception, the library will fail the job.
 Zeebe will then retry the job according to the retry settings of the task.
 Sometimes you want to halt the entire workflow so you can investigate.
 To have the library cancel the workflow on an unhandled exception, pass in `{failWorkflowOnException: true}` to the `createWorker` call: